SharePoint/sp-dev-docs/docs/declarative-customization/site-design-powershell.md

 ---
-title: PowerShell cmdlets for SharePoint site designs and site scripts
+title: SharePoint site design - PowerShell cmdlets
-description: Use PowerShell cmdlets to create, retrieve, and remove site designs and site scripts. ms.date: 03/19/2018
+description: Use PowerShell cmdlets to create, retrieve, and remove site designs and site scripts. ms.date: 03/22/2018
 ---

-# PowerShell cmdlets for SharePoint site designs and site scripts
+# SharePoint site design: PowerShell cmdlets

 > [!NOTE]
 > Site designs and site scripts have been released to production and are available for general use.